 - Includes burning regulations

-- Requires single family dwellings to have hard wired (110-V powered) smoke alarms.
+- Smoke Alarm Bylaw (Requires single family dwellings to have hard wired (110-V powered) smoke alarms.)

-- Governs the sale and discharge of fireworks.
+- Fireworks Bylaw governs the sale and discharge of fireworks.

-- Regulates in relation to alarm systems and to reduce false alarms.
+- False Alarm Bylaw regulates in relation to alarm systems in order to reduce false alarms.

-- Requires that commercial buildings install a lockbox.
+- Lockbox Bylaw requires that commercial buildings install a lockbox.